lecstor/lecstor-ui/README.md

 To update to the latet version `yarn set version latest`

+To perform a health check `yarn dlx @yarnpkg/doctor .`

 # TODO

 ## Storybook - global or scoped to package?